nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 4.
 This finds the `employee` with an Employee ID of 1.
 If there is no employee with the Employee ID 1, a `CommandException` will be thrown and a message indicating invalid Employee ID will be returned.
-However, if there is an employee with the given employee ID, then using `model#deletePerson()`, the person will be deleted from the database.
+However, if there is an employee with the given employee ID, then using `model#deleteEmployee()`, the employee will be deleted from the database.

 Step 5. `storage#saveExecutiveProDb()` is then called, and updates the storage to remove the employee.